-Installing a hot water system is more than just hooking up pipes.
-In Queensland, the rules for fitting any make or model of hot water systems are significantly stricter than in many other states.
-Every replacement must comply with current Australian standards, which may differ from those that applied when your previous unit was fitted.
-Alongside the cost of additional valves (rarely supplied with new systems), Caloundra Hot Water must also pay the QBCC fee for lodging Form 4 — a required council charge for every home where a hot water system is replaced.
+Hot water installation is much more involved than merely joining a few pipes.
+In Queensland, rules for fitting any make or model of hot water system are more stringent than in many other states and territories.
+Every replacement must comply with current Australian standards, which may differ from those in place when your old unit was installed.
+Along with the cost of additional valves (typically not supplied with new systems), Caloundra Hot Water must also pay the QBCC when lodging Form 4 — a compulsory council fee for every home that has a hot water system replaced.

-Every hot water installation performed by Caloundra Hot Water includes:
+Every hot water installation carried out by Caloundra Hot Water includes:

 – Tempering valve